boxkite-ml/boxkite/README.md

 ## Goals

 Boxkite is an instrumentation library designed from ground up for tracking **concept drift** in HA (Highly Available) model servers.
-It integrates well with existing DevOps tools (ie. Grafana, Prometheus, fluentd, kubeflow, etc.), and scales horizontally to HA setup with no code or infrastructure change.
+It integrates well with existing DevOps tools (ie. Grafana, Prometheus, fluentd, kubeflow, etc.), and scales horizontally to multiple replicas with no code or infrastructure change.

 - **Fast**
     - 0.5 seconds to process 1 million data points (training)